 Bariatric surgery is a powerful and effective tool in helping people lose weight.
-Most individuals who undergo bariatric surgery safely lose a significant amount of excess weight within a year’s time.
+Most individuals who undergo bariatric surgery safely lose a significant amount of excess weight within a year.

-Medicare approved bariatric surgery is available today due to high success rate and low risk potential, even for older patients.
-If you qualify for Medicare in 2019, you can mitigate a large portion of costs associated with weight loss surgery.
+Medicare-approved bariatric surgery is available today due to its high success rate and low-risk potential, even for older patients.
+If you qualify for Medicare in 2021, you can mitigate a large portion of costs associated with weight loss surgery.

 Pre-Approval Requirements for Medicare

 Medicare will cover a large portion of your bariatric surgery costs if you meet the pre-approval requirements.
 These requirements include:

 - A letter from your doctor recommending weight loss surgery.

 - Documented proof you’ve been struggling with obesity for the last five years.

 - Your obesity is not the cause of health issues that can be treated.